nationalarchives/tna-judgments-parser/README.md

     dotnet run --input test/test1.docx

-To direct the output to a file, use the `--output` option, like so:
+To direct the XML output to a file, use the `--output` option, like so:

     dotnet run --input test/test1.docx --output something.xml

+To save the XML and all of the embedded images to a .zip file, use the `--output-zip` option, like so:

+    dotnet run --input test/test1.docx --output-zip something.zip

 If the `--log` option is used, the parser will log its progress to the specified file.
 For example: